 What are options to increase the fullness of the cheeks?

 Feminine cheeks are round and full.
 For many patients, hormone therapy with estrogen will naturally increase the size of their cheeks after 1-2 years.
 Filler injections can be used to augment the size of the cheeks during this time, or to add additional volume.
 The procedure is done quickly in the clinic and may last 12 to 24 months, depending on the type of filler used.
 More permanent options include surgery using cheek implants or fat grafting, which are surgeries performed in the operating room.
 Fat grafting is a procedure where fat is harvested from the belly or leg and “transferred” to the face.

 Many insurance carriers now cover these operations in the treatment of gender dysphoria.
 Your doctor will submit a prior authorization to determine coverage.
 You may also directly check with your insurance to determine if these are covered procedures.

 What should I do in the time leading up to my facial feminization surgery?

 Your doctor will give you instructions before your facial feminization surgery, including guidelines on eating, drinking and taking or avoiding certain medications and vitamins.
 Avoid smoking or tobacco use four to six weeks before surgery and aspirin 14 days before and after your procedure.
 Hormonal therapy (estrogens) must be stopped prior to surgery to prevent blood clots.
 Your doctor will instruct you on when to start and stop these medications.

 What should I expect following a facial feminization procedure?

 Immediately following facial feminization surgery, you may experience temporary soreness, swelling, bruising, sickness upon waking from anesthesia and changes in sensation.
-You may have small surgical drains in place for several days.
-Swelling will persist for several months after surgery.
+Your head may be wrapped with gauze or you may have small surgical drains in place for several days.
+Swelling make take several months to resolve after surgery.
 The anticipated recovery is dependent on the specific operations performed for an individual patient.